rednafi-archive/protomate/README.md

 create your-new-project-name
 ```

+This should:

+* Prompt you to put your github credentials and repository name
-This should create a new local and remote git repository, connect them and open vs code for you to start coding immediately.
+* Create a new local and remote git repository
+* Connect them and open vs code for you to start coding immediately